 Artificial Intelligence, as a concept has long existed.
 The thought that machines can think was brought loud and clear by Alan Turing in the 1950’s.
 Few scientists during that time did take his thoughts seriously and worked upon his finding to make advancements in the field of AI and today AI has started taking its roots into various fields.

-Hugh Leobner was one such person who understood the value of Alan’s thought and in 1990 introduced Leobner Prize, a contest in the field of artificial intelligence to promote advancements in AI research.
+Hugh Loebner was one such person who understood the value of Alan’s thought and in 1990 introduced Loebner Prize, a contest in the field of artificial intelligence to promote advancements in AI research.

 In the year 1990 Hugh Loebner agreed to collaborate with the Cambridge Center for Behavioral Studies to endorse a contest which would be designed to implement the Turing Test.

 The very first contest was inaugurated in 1991 at The Computer Museum, Boston, USA.
 Post this the contest has been hosted at various locations internationally such as The Science Museum, London, The Powerhouse Museum, Sydney, Australia, Bletchley Park, England, and even at Hugh Loebner’s apartment in New York City, USA.

 Format of the competition